-The next Spokes Ride will be on Sunday 5th May 2013.
+The next Spokes Ride will be on Sunday 1st December 2013.
 Meet 10:00am Usher Hall, Lothian Road.
-Distance will be just over 65km (40 miles).
-Destination most possibly Midlothian.
-Pub Lunch, contact me so I can let the pub know numbers.
+Distance will be around 64km (40 miles).
+Likely Destination Midlothian.
+Pub lunch, so contact me using above link if you require lunch.

 "Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover."

 Welcome to SnowCycle, a website based on cycling and skiing.

 This website has some reports and photographs from the Spokes Sunday Bike Rides that I lead.
 If you're interested in coming along, we meet on the 1st Sunday of the Month at the Usher Hall, Lothian Road at 10am.
 If you live in Edinburgh, and want to come along (there's no joining fee!!!!), let me know by using the contact form.

 Spokes is the Lothian Cycle Campaign, and operates in the Council areas of Edinburgh, East Lothian, Midlothian and West Lothian.
 See Spokes for more info.

 I have also added some details of winter holidays I have made, as well as adding photos from these trips.

 Visit http://www.anjcraft.co.uk/ for handmade cards, notebooks and earrings.

 A wonderful bike ride to Dunfermline, Fife.
 Weather was lovely, 25 people turned up for a ride across the Forth Road Bridge to Pittencrieff Park.